-I’m a PhD student at the VU University Amsterdam.
-My research focuses on combining symbolic reasoning and machine learning, or “Neuro-Symbolic AI”.
+I am a post-doc in the NLP group at the Vrije Universiteit Amsterdam.
+My research combines symbolic reasoning and machine learning, or “Neurosymbolic Learning“.
 I’ve done work on differentiable fuzzy logics, and on optimization with discrete latent variables.
 I developed the Storchastic PyTorch library, which implements many gradient estimation methods.
 I recently developed A-NeSI, a highly scalable Neurosymbolic method that uses neural networks for symbolic inference.
 I’m also finishing my PhD in the Learning and Reasoning group at the Vrije Universiteit Amsterdam and am a visiting researcher in that group.

 I’m also interested in Personal Knowledge Management.
-I’ve developed Juggl, a plugin for Obsidian.md that adds a useful and customizable graph view.
+I’ve developed Juggl, a plugin for Obsidian.md that adds a customizable graph view.
 Other plugins include Graph Analysis, which uses graph theory algorithms to find similarities between notes, and Supercharged Links.

 Another hobby of mine is music.
 Here are some songs I made!

 - Emile van Krieken, Erman Acar, and Frank van Harmelen.
 “Analyzing differentiable fuzzy logic operators.”
 Artificial Intelligence 302 (2022)

 - Emile van Krieken, Thiviyan Thanapalasingam, Jakub Tomczak, Frank van Harmelen, and Annette ten Teije.
 “A-NeSI: A Scalable Approximate Method for Probabilistic Neurosymbolic Inference” (To appear in NeurIPS 2023)

 - Emile van Krieken, Jakub Tomczak, and Annette Ten Teije.
 “Storchastic: A Framework for General Stochastic Automatic Differentiation.”
 Advances in Neural Information Processing Systems 34 (2021).